AntonRize/WILL/relativistic-foundations.md

 <div class="mb-20">
     <img src="{{ site.baseurl }}/images/SLIDES-tinyPNG/16_Unified-Field-Equation.png" alt="The Unified Field Equation" class="w-full max-w-5xl mx-auto rounded-lg border-2 border-gray-700/50 shadow-2xl">

+In plain words:
+**(Gravitational depth) = (fraction of critical radius reached) = (fraction of maximum density reached)**

+Let’s unpack the terms:

+- $R_s$ is the critical radius for a given mass – essentially the Schwarzschild radius (the radius of a black hole event horizon for that mass).
+- $r_d$ is the distance from the center we are considering (the current radius).
+- $\rho$ is the energy density (including mass as energy) at that radius.
+- $\rho_{\max}$ is the critical density at that radius, meaning the maximum energy density that location can sustain without collapsing into a black hole.

+---

     <div class="max-w-4xl mx-auto mt-8 text-gray-300 text-lg leading-relaxed">
         <h2 class="text-3xl font-bold text-white text-center mb-6">The Unified Field Equation</h2>